accubits/image-manipulation/README.md

 # manipulation
-example project to check out coding in assembly language
+Sample project to check out coding in assembly language